qiskit-community/qiskit-experiments/docs/guides/state_tomography.rst

 State Tomography Experiment
 ---------------------------

-To run a state tomography experiment we initialize the experiment with a circuit to prepare the state to be measured.
+To run a state tomography experiment, we initialize the experiment with a circuit to prepare the state to be measured.
 We can also pass in an ``Operator``, or a ``Statevector`` to describe the preparation circuit.